giantswarm/docs/src/content/reference/cluster-definition/_index.md

 - `aws.instance_type`: The AWS EC2 instance type to use for worker nodes, e. g. `m5.large`.
 - `azure`: Settings specific to Azure based clusters
 - `azure.vm_size`: The Azure VM size to use for worker nodes

+## General notes on YAML

+Chances are that you already work with YAML in various places.
+If not, here are some hints:

+- In YAML, whitespace is important.
+Indentation must be made using blanks (space), not tabs.

+- If in doubt, check your YAML in a linter.
+There are plenty online, e. g. [yamllint.com](http://www.yamllint.com/).

+- JSON is valid YAML.
+If you prefer JSON's notation, just use valid JSON.

+- You can add comments to YAML files by starting a line with the character `#`.

 ## Related